Skip to Content

 The mammoth campground is also open during this time, and other campgrounds are beginning to open.

-Visit Yellowstone in mid-April to find the opening of the west entrance.
+Visit Yellowstone in mid-April to find the west entrance opening.

-Most roads are open in the park toward the end of May, making spring one of the best times to visit Yellowstone if you want smaller crowds yet access to the entire park.
+Most roads in the park open toward the end of May, making spring one of the best times to visit Yellowstone if you want smaller crowds yet access to the entire park.

 This time to visit Yellowstone is considered the “shoulder season.”